openvinotoolkit/anomalib/docs/source/markdown/guides/how_to/pipelines/tiled_ensemble.md

 ### Tiling

-This section contains the following settings:
+This section contains the following settings, used for image tiling:

 ```{code-block} yaml